-Build a strong technical base for your 2017 season with these three single-leg workouts.
+Build a strong technical base for cycling with these three single-leg workouts.

 My collegiate career as a steeple-chase runner gave me power on the bike, so I always had strength to spare during my nearly 10-year career as a professional triathlete.
 But I spent years butting my head against the wall in cycling because I wasted all that strength in an inefficient pedal stroke.
 Thankfully, the solution to my problem turned out to be pretty simple: single-leg work.
 And while many of today’s advanced power meters analyze the efficiency of a rider’s pedal stroke, you don’t need one to reap the benefits of single-leg drills.